virtualtam/sparklemuffin/docs/src/developer-guide/reference/contributing.md

 ## Submitting patches
 ### Documentation
-To contribute to the documentation, you need to setup a local development environment:
+To contribute to the documentation, you need to set up a local development environment:

 - [Getting the source code](../how-to/getting-the-source-code.md)
 - [Generating the documentation](../how-to/generating-documentation.md)